juice-shop/multi-juicer/ARCHITECTURE.md

 The chart deploys two kinds of long-running workloads:

 - **Balancer**: Deployment (1+ replicas) behind a LoadBalancer/Ingress Service on `:8080` for end-user traffic.
-The same pods also expose `:8082` via the cluster-internal `multijuicer-internal` ClusterIP Service for solution webhooks and (when enabled) the LLM gateway.
+The same pods also expose `:8082` via the cluster-internal `multijuicer-private` ClusterIP Service for solution webhooks and (when enabled) the LLM gateway.
 Singleton background work (progress reconciliation, cleanup) is gated by a `Lease`-based leader election so multi-replica deployments don't duplicate it
 - **Juice Shop Instances**: Individual Deployments and Services per team, created on demand by the balancer

 The entire stack is deployed via the Helm chart in `helm/multi-juicer/`, which handles Kubernetes resource creation, configuration, and lifecycle management.